Last Updated on December 23, 2025 by Erin Donahue

 Technically, this is a photography spot for Randall’s Island rather than Queens, but I figured to include it since it crosses over from Astoria.
 I find the curved top to be quite ugly, but underneath is a much different story.
 The concrete arched bike and walking path make for a great compression shot, but I personally have yet to do a photoshoot.
 It’s on my ever-growing list!

-This Queens photography spot next to both Socrates Sculpture Park and the Costco in Astoria is a true hidden gem.
+This Queens photography spot, next to both Socrates Sculpture Park and the Costco in Astoria, is a true hidden gem.
 Unless you’re a local, no one really goes to this park.
-It’s got some of the bushiest kwanzan cherry trees in the city that bloom in the spring and is one of my go-to spots to lowkey fly my drone.
-[Update April 2024: Rainey Park is currently closed due to construction]
+It’s got some of the bushiest kwanzan cherry trees in the city that bloom in the spring, and is one of my go-to spots to lowkey fly my drone.

 If you watched the first Men in Black, then you’ll probably recognize this iconic location.
-The Unisphere is synonymous when it comes to Queens photography spots!
+The Unisphere is synonymous with Queens photography spots!
+Need I say more?

 Personally, I haven’t gone plane watching in the city, but if I were, this is where I would go.
-This article gets updated on occasion so check back periodically for when I get a shot from here.
+I update this article periodically, so check back for when I finally add a shot from here!

 Pin this post!